Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 which differs from the fiducial cross-section $\sigma(\bt,\bn)$ in Eq.~\ref{eq:fiducial-pdf} by the acceptance effects and the event selection from the subsequent modeling stages, in particular at the detector level.
 With an ME generator, we obtain a possibly weighted sample of identically and independently distributed events from Eq.~\ref{eq:prediction-tot} as

 The overall normalization of weights $w_i$ can be set to $\sum w_i=\bar\sigma(\bt,\bn)$.

-These parton-level systematic effects allow tractable simulation, i.e., there is an inexpensive way of modifying an existing sample, for example, by re-weighting, so that it provides an approximation for model parameters other than its nominal ones.
-Many other effects, for example, the choice among different ME generators, do not allow tractable simulation.
-If differences of such ``two-point alternatives'' are modeled with nuisance parameters, we can not compute the likelihood ratio corresponding to one generator choice when sampling from another.
-Nevertheless, we show in Sec.~\ref{sec:systematics-learning} how to machine-learn parametrizations that interpolate between two-point modeling alternatives using a nuisance parameter.
-This detail is of practical importance because uncertainties, for example, in modeling non-perturbative aspects of QCD, are frequently of this type.
-Two-point alternatives are, therefore, also encountered at the particle and detector level.
+These parton-level systematic effects enable tractable simulation, allowing an inexpensive way to modify an existing sample, such as by reweighting, to approximate model parameters beyond the nominal values.
+Many other effects, such as the choice of different ME generators, do not allow for tractable simulation.
+If we model differences between such ``two point alternatives'' with nuisance parameters, it becomes impossible to compute the likelihood ratio for one generator choice while sampling from another.
+However, in Sec.~\ref{sec:systematics-learning}, we show how to use machine learning to create parametrizations that interpolate between two point modeling alternatives using a nuisance parameter.
+This approach is crucial in practice, as uncertainties, especially those in modeling nonperturbative aspects of QCD, are often of this type.